False Tax Claims

 Taxes in Australia: Federal vs State Taxes

-Australian citizens are taxed by two different levels of government – the Federal Government (also known as the Commonwealth) and the State Government.
+Taxes are levied on residents of Australia by not just one but two distinct tiers of government: the Federal Government (often referred to as the Commonwealth) and the State Government.

-The Federal and the State jurisdictions have their own legislation that criminalises tax fraud offences.
+Both the federal government and the individual states each have their own legislation that makes tax fraud a punishable crime.

 Australia – Federal Tax Crimes and Penalties